thiagojacinto/vagalivre-web/README.md

 ```
 Now you could navigate to `index.html` on your prefered browser.

-If you choose to use the [live demo](https://vagalivre.herokuapp.com), maybe it will not work because its Google Maps API Key will be invalid.
+If you choose to use the _live demo_ (not available), maybe it will not work because its Google Maps API Key will be invalid.

 In any case, will be great if you follow [these steps](https://developers.google.com/maps/documentation/javascript/get-api-key) to create your own API Key to use this solution, with Google Maps API's.